owntech-foundation/OwnPlot/docs/user-manual/dev-board-demo.md

 # Sawtooth demo code
 This code will generate sawteeth with ASCII formatting.

-You can change the number of datasets by modifying the defined statement **numberOfTriangles**.
+You can change the number of datasets by modifying the `#define numberOfTriangles 3` statement.
 The default value is 3.
 === "SPIN"
 	TODO: SPIN demo sawteeth.
 	``` C